RalphHightower/blog/_posts/2025/01/2025-01-26-IGsFiredFridayNightMassacre.md

 “These firings are Donald Trump’s way of telling us he is terrified of accountability and is hostile to facts and to transparency,” Schumer said on the Senate floor Saturday.

-At least one congressional Republican was unmoved by the decision to remove the officials.
+At least one congressional [Trumpian](https://www.gop.com/) was unmoved by the decision to remove the officials.
 Senate Majority Whip John Barrasso (T-WY) told Fox News on Saturday: “Sometimes inspector generals don’t do the job that they are supposed to do.
 Some of them deserve to be fired.”

 Some in Trump’s party have been outspoken defenders of the independence of inspectors general, including Sen. Chuck Grassley (T-IA).
 In a statement Saturday, Grassley said: “There may be good reason the IGs were fired.
 We need to know that if so.
 I’d like further explanation from President Trump.
 Regardless, the 30 day detailed notice of removal that the law demands was not provided to Congress.”